Mesenteric venous thrombosis (MVT) is a blood clot in one or more of the major veins that drain blood from the intestine.

-There are several diseases that can lead to mesenteric venous thrombosis.
+The exact cause of MVT is unknown.
+However, there are many diseases that can lead to MVT.
 Many of the diseases cause swelling (inflammation) of the tissues surrounding the veins, and include:

-Patients who have disorders that make the blood more likely to stick together (clot) have a higher risk of mesenteric venous thrombosis.
-Birth control pills and estrogen medicines increase risk of this condition.
+People who have disorders that make the blood more likely to stick together (clot) have a higher risk for MVT.
+Birth control pills and estrogen medicines also increase risk.

 Symptoms may include any of the following: